 Nairobi-East was fortunate to go through a transformation earlier when it handed over its leadership to a 29 year-old, bright eyed and bushy tailed Rotarian – yours truly.
 Thereafter the new generation joined the club in significant numbers to make a difference in its course and now the club is one of the largest and strongest clubs in the district.

 The reason I bring this up is because as a peer club it has shed light into what is possible with your club.
 That you can elect vibrant and energetic leadership, who set audacious goals that inspire the membership to put in their best effort to serve the community, and execute those plans to the letter bringing both pride and joy to everyone involved.

 In President Franklin Masinde you have found another vibrant and energetic leader who will carry on the wonderful work from the tremendous effort of the past presidents in the club.
 The club is now set for great achievements and therefore it is time to get out of your comfort zone and set goals that will take the club to the heights that your peers have gained.

 Don’t set the easy goals that you will achieve without much effort.
 I challenge you to increase your membership to 50, give $50,000 or more to the foundation, increase your participation in service projects and let these major plans be reflected in goals that you set for yourselves.
 It is time to bring the Rotary Club of Hurlingham to the point where every community that you serve outwardly adores you for your compassion, and the public respects you for the sustainable impact that you create.

 President Franklin, you have been elected to serve at the pinnacle of the Rotary Club of Hurlingham because the members believe that your leadership will enhance the performance of the club, and I have full confidence that you will succeed and succeed grandly.

-May God bless the vision on your mind, the love in your heart and the work of your hands, and may He bestow you, your family and your members with good fortune, sound health and abundant love.
+May God bless the vision on your mind, the love in your heart and the work of your hands, and may He bestow upon you, your family and your members with good fortune, sound health and abundant love.